 8) Keep the routine going

 Our brains like habits.
 Therefore stick with their usual bedtime routine, i.e. warm bath, brush teeth and story.
-Also, if you are away, try to make the bedtime routine as familiar as possible – and bring toys, books, and even bedding and their favourite pillow to make your child feel secure and ‘at home’.
+Also, if you are the part of the family which is visiting this year, try to make the bedtime routine as familiar as possible.
+So bring toys, books, and even bedding and their favourite pillow to make your child feel secure and ‘at home’.
 This also avoids something called the first night affect where we tend to stay more alert in a strange bed.

 9) Allow extra time to wind down

 If you think it’s going to take them longer to get to sleep, get them into bed ½ hour earlier to allow for the additional excitement.
 Remind little ones that Santa won’t come until they are sound asleep.

 10) Set a good example.

 Children tend to copy what we do.
 They also ‘buy into rules’ if they think they are fair.
 Therefore, always set a good example by going to bed on time too.
 This helps your children understand that they won’t be missing out on any more fun.
 For more tips on kids sleep see our post https://thesleepsite.co.uk/how-to-help-your-children-sleep-better/